uclasystem/VQPy/examples/loitering/README.md

 ```

 - `--path`: path of video;
-- `--save_folder`: the folder that you preferred to save the query result;
+- `--save_folder`: the folder to save query result;
 - `-d`: directory containing pre-trained models (only model for YOLOX is used).

+### Run in Jupyter notebook

+Or run [demo.ipynb](./demo.ipynb).
+The notebook also contains more details about the query.

-Or use [demo.ipynb](./demo.ipynb).
-Notebook tested in Google Colab, it's advised to use a unused, clean Python3.8 environment if you prefer to run it locally.
+Notebook is tested in Google Colab, it's advised to use a unused Python3.8 environment if you prefer to run it locally.

-Please see the Jupyter notebook for more details about the query.